 Tracy Norris-Evans specialises in claims of maximum severity, adopting a multi-disciplinar…

-Rosie Blacker is a solicitor who specialises in clinical negligence, running her own cases…
+Rosie Hodgetts is a solicitor who specialises in clinical negligence, running her own case…

 Kerstin works on complex and high value medical negligence claims, primarily claims for ch…